 See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.

-The recommended dosage of ACCRUFER is 30 mg twice daily, taken 1 hour before or 2 hours after a meal.
-Do not open, break, or chew ACCRUFER capsules.
+The recommended dosage of ACCRUFER is 30 mg orally twice daily, on an empty stomach 1 hour before or 2 hours after meals.

 Treatment duration will depend on the severity of iron deficiency but generally at least 12 weeks of treatment is required.
 The treatment should be continued as long as necessary until ferritin levels are within the normal range.